andcetera/deep-learning-challenge/README.md

 It could be possible that a different kind of linear supervised machine learning model may be able to solve this classification problem more effectively, possibly a Decision Tree or Random Forest model due to the prevalence of categorical variables involved.
 We would recommend further testing to determine if this is a good strategy.

 While this model did not meet the requested specifications, it does still provide useful information, as the original dataset gives us a 53.24% chance of determining which funded organizations will be successful, and this model puts us in the range of 72.46% - 72.87%.
-It could be a useful tool for prediction, but we wouldn't recommend it being the *only* tool used to make funding decisions in the future.
+It could be a useful tool for prediction, but we wouldn't recommend it being the *only* tool used to make funding decisions in the future due to the reasons outlined above.

 - - -